A resource page for our military, veterans, and their families...

 About the Pastor:

 A recently retired U.S. Navy Chaplain, Rev. Vinson Miller is a board-certified clinical chaplain.
-He is available for appointments for individual and couple counseling at the church office, 9:00 a.m. to 2:00 p.m., Monday-Friday.
-All counseling is considered "protected" communication under the pastor's ordination vows and by federal law.
+He is generally available for "walk-in" appointments for individual and couple counseling at the church office in the mornings, but it's best to call ahead!
+Office hours are Monday-Thursday (9 AM - 2 PM), and on Friday by appointment only.
+All counseling is considered "protected" communication under the pastor's ordination vows and by federal case law.

 MILITARY CHAPLAINCY SERVICES: